Hattix.co.uk PC Hardware Collection

 IBM 1957-2002 IBM scarcely needs any introduction, IBM invented the hardfile, the immediate ancestor of the hard disk drive, in 1957.
 In 1961, IBM invented the air-bearing, still used today.
 1965, the voice coil actuator.
 In 1974, IBM invented the "swinging arm" actuator, still in use today.
 1979, the thin film head.
 1990, PRML recording.
 1991, magnetoresistive heads.
 1994, laser textured landing zones.
 1997, giant magnetoresistive heads.

 In the 1990s, its DeskStar and TravelStar drives were the gold standard, but after a string of bad releases, culimating in the DeskStar GXP debacle, IBM exited the business during the dot-com bust, selling its storage business, IBM Global Storage Technologies, to Hitachi as Hitachi Global Storage Technologies.
+Hitachi had no ambition to be a market leader and innovation dried up.

 Fujitsu 1963-2009 Japanese conglomerate Fujitsu made its first storage device in 1963 and was a common brand in the West during the 1980s and 1990s.
 It was usually a little slower than the pack, but sometimes had a decent mechanism.
 It sold its HDD factories to Toshiba in 2009.